Treatments for pigmentation at Belgravia Dermatology

 There are four main reasons why individuals may develop excessive pigmentation in the skin:

-- Sun damage – this causes sun spots, which resemble freckles and usually flat and brown
+- Sun damage This causes sun spots, which resemble freckles and usually flat and brown

-- Seborrhoeic keratoses – these are warty growths on the skin that are typically brown
+- Seborrhoeic keratoses These are warty growths on the skin that are typically brown.

-- Post inflammatory hyperpigmentation – this when pigmentation develops after a rash including acne has occurred, and is common in darker skin types.
+- Post inflammatory hyperpigmentation This when pigmentation develops after a rash including acne has occurred, and is common in darker skin types.

 The results are variable and depend on the underlying diagnosis.
-Pigmentation from sun damage and seborrheoic keratosis improves well to treatment.
+Pigmentation from sun damage and seborrheic keratosis improves well to treatment.
 Melasma also frequently responds well though post inflammatory hyperpigmentation may be much slower to resolve.